iohubos/iohubos/README.md

 #### Internal Docker registry

-By setting `IOHUBOS_ENGINE_REGISTRY_ENABLED` to `true`, an internal Docker registry will run on the IOhubOS instance.
+By setting `IOHUBOS_DOCKER_REGISTRY_ENABLED` to `true`, an internal Docker registry will run on the IOhubOS instance.
 You can use it to allow the device to keep working even when internet access is not available, have a faster startup of applications, and minimize network traffic

 The Docker images embedded in the firmware are by default already available in the registry.
 To add new images to the registry, read the [Docker registry](#docker-registry) section below.

-You can expose the internal Docker registry on ETH0 or ETH1 by setting to `true` the variables `IOHUBOS_ENGINE_REGISTRY_EXPOSE_ETH0` and `IOHUBOS_ENGINE_REGISTRY_EXPOSE_ETH1`.
+You can expose the internal Docker registry on ETH0 or ETH1 by setting to `true` the variables `IOHUBOS_DOCKER_REGISTRY_EXPOSE_ETH0` and `IOHUBOS_DOCKER_REGISTRY_EXPOSE_ETH1`.

 #### Admin API